-Does the SWQP submittal meet the requirements of County regulations?

-Reviewer's Name:

-Reviewer's Signature (to be signed upon final review and acceptance):
+Does the SWQP submittal me eet the requirements of County regulations?
+Date of review letter: Reviewer's Name: Reviewer's Signature (to be s igned upon final review and acceptance):

 Note: The Boulder County Public Works Department has reviewed the Construction Stormwater Management Plan (SWMP) as part of the above referenced Stormwater Quality Permit (SWQP) submittal.
 The SWMP was reviewed for local-level purposes, including conformance with Boulder County Land Use Code (LUC) pertaining to erosion and sediment control.
 Importantly, the SWMP was not reviewed for conformance with the Colorado Discharge Permit System (CDPS) general permit for Stormwater Discharges Associated with Construction Activities (state stormwater discharge permit); therefore, Boulder County's review does not ensure compliance with the state stormwater discharge permit or the required SWMP contents.
 Additional control measures may be requested in the field if the reviewed control measures are not adequate for field conditions.